elyashivderi17/Polynom-Project/README.md

 6.check if two polynoms are equals.

-7. check if the polynom is the zero monom.
+7.check if the polynom is the zero monom.

-8. root-finds a root value of a polynom while given 2 values that 1 is positive and the other negative and eps which will make sure that we are eps close to the 0.
+8.root-finds a root value of a polynom while given 2 values that 1 is positive and the other negative and eps which will make sure that we are eps close to the 0.

-9. create a deep copy of this Polynum.
+9.create a deep copy of this Polynum.

 10.derivative of the polynom.